 ResTek Server Administrator

-ResTek’s Server Administrators are responsible for maintaining the servers that support the University Residences department and the network in the residence halls.
+ResTek’s Server Administrators are responsible for maintaining the servers that support the University Residences department.
 ResTek manages the web presence of University Residences and provides many critical web applications that a range of students and staff use every day.

 Server Administrators have the unique opportunity to lead their colleagues into the forefront of modern technology practices, pursuing 100% uptime and excellent service to our residents.
 Our Server Administrators foster their own specialties and niches while engaging in collaborative teamwork on innovative projects.